 Here are some things you may not know about Animal Kingdom that make it truly special.

-The Story of Dinoland USA
+1. The Backstory of Dinoland USA

 Dinoland USA has a very interesting backstory.
 The theming of the area is two fold.
 That’s because Imagineers had the difficult task of portraying the remote wilderness of North America and at the same time, introduce dinosaurs into the park.